dtn7/dtn7-rs/README.md

 * An IP neighorhood discovery service
 * Convenient command line tools to interact with the daemon
 * A simple web interface for status information about `dtnd`
-* A web-socket interface for application agents
+* A [web-socket interface](doc/http-client-api.md) for application agents

-The actual BP7 implementation (encoding/decoding) is available a separate [project](https://github.com/dtn7/bp7-rs).
+The actual BP7 implementation (encoding/decoding) is available as a separate [project](https://github.com/dtn7/bp7-rs).

 Additional dtn extensions and a client library are also [available](https://github.com/dtn7/bp7-plus-rs).